 - An attorney can help maximize your recovery.
 An attorney can help you “think outside the box” when it comes to recovery.
 For example, they may be able to seek certain damages from the liable party of which you were completely unaware.
 An experienced attorney will let you know of all of the damages you are entitled to and will attempt to obtain compensation for these damages during the settlement negotiations process.

 - An attorney can help draft a better legal argument.
 If this is your first time negotiating a settlement, you may not know where to begin.
-An attorney will create a legal argument that will make it clear that you are entitled to compensation.
+An attorney will create a legal argument that will help support your car accident claims and make it clear that you are entitled to compensation.

 - An attorney has experience communicating with insurance companies.
 If you are dealing with an insurance company, you may run into an issue where the communication is lacking or altogether nonexistent.
 Attorneys have experience communicating with these companies and they can reach out to check on the status of your settlement if you have been unsuccessful.